To buy or not to buy? That is the question facing many prospective homeowners in today’s topsy-turvy housing market.

 Buying a home at any point can feel intimidating.
 There’s just so much to consider—finding a home that meets your needs, finding the right agent, finding the right mortgage professional, qualifying for a mortgage, signing so many documents that your hand cramps.
 And for the better part of the past two years, historically low interest rates resulted in more homebuyers than ever, competing for fewer homes, leading to higher prices and uncompromising sellers.

-Despite the recent increases to mortgage rates, the national median price for single-family homes continues to rise.
-This has forced more buyers to flee from the market, which may eventually tip the scales away from sellers.
+Despite mortgage rates soaring above 7% in 2023, the national median price for single-family homes remains elevated.
+This has forced more buyers to flee from the market, which has slowly tipped the scales away from sellers.
 But the idea of buying a home right now remains a huge challenge, to say the least.

 Especially if you’re trying it for the first time.

 Fortunately, you’re not alone.
 We’ve put together this guide for buying your first home, and the SELCO Mortgage team’s loan officers (with over 200 years of cumulative experience!) are ready to help with any and all questions along the way.